Please ensure Javascript is enabled for purposes of website accessibility

 • Too high, and there could be damage

-In older adults, understanding blood pressure becomes even more essential.
-Why?
-Because as we age, our blood vessels can become less flexible and more narrow, which can increase blood pressure levels.
+Understanding blood pressure becomes even more essential in older adults.
+As we age, our blood vessels can become less flexible and narrower, which can increase blood pressure levels.

 High blood pressure, or hypertension, is common in older adults.
 Left untreated, it can lead to serious health problems such as heart disease, stroke, and dementia.